Civic Award winners announced

 It is also the first time in the Civic Awards’ history that the award has been given to a group and it was a fitting year to award this as the Royal British Legion Brentwood and District Branch celebrated their 75th anniversary in 2017, the year these awards mark, giving exceptional service to the Brentwood community amongst others.”

 Chairman of the Royal British Legion Brentwood and District Branch Sydney Bryer said: “Our work at the legion has been important to support the veterans, families of veterans and Cadet Forces in the Brentwood area and to raise awareness and the meaning of remembrance.
-It is an honour for the RBL to be the first group to receive this award and to be recognised in this way.”
+It is an honour for the RBL to be the first group to receive this award recognised.”

 Paula Hills said: “SNAP is like a family and it has been important to me to help over the past 24 years.
-When I had my son, who has disabilities, there was very little information available for parents like me, so I knew how much a service like SNAP was needed, especially to create a support and an information network.
+When I had my son, there was very little information available for parents.
+I know know how much a service like SNAP was needed.

 The awards recognise individuals who have dedicated their time to help others in Brentwood.
 They were presented at the Civic Dinner on Friday 2 March, at Hutton Mount Banqueting Suite, Mount Avenue, Hutton Mount, Essex